eigenvivek/eigenvivek.github.io/_posts/2022-07-06-conjugate-gradient.md

 2. Implement and benchmark various versions with Julia, and
 3. Explain the connection between eigenvalues and the convergence rate.

+The code in this post can be viewed in a Jupyter Notebook [here](https://nbviewer.org/github/v715/v715.github.io/blob/assets/conjugate_gradient.ipynb).

 ## Setup

 The goal of the conjugate gradient algorithm is to iteratively solve linear systems of the form